robabram/Quickstart-Secure-Django-Template/README.md

 **NGINX Configuration**

-Configurations are available for NGINX using FastCGI and UWSGI.
+A NGINX web server configuration is available using FastCGI and UWSGI.

 **Basic User Management**